Citrin: Structure

 Calcium binding site within the N-terminal domain of citrin (PDB 4P5W).

 The citrin monomer peptide has a three-domain structure, consisting of an N-terminal domain, a carrier domain, and a C-terminal domain.
 The N-terminal domain contains eight EF-hand motifs and is responsible for the binding of a single calcium ion.
 The N-terminal domain is also responsible for the dimerization of the protein to form the full glutamate/aspartate carrier.
 The carrier domain is responsible for transport activity and consists of six helical loops that link the N-terminal and C-terminal domains together.
 The C-terminal domain’s function is not fully understood yet, but it is thought to be an extra helix for the carrier domain to help account for its hydrophobicity.

 Upon the binding of two calcium ions to the citrin dimer’s N-terminal domains, a structural change causes an amphipathic helix within the C-terminal domain to bind to a hydrophobic loop within the N-terminal domain, causing an opening.
 This opening gives the substrates such as glutamate and aspartate access to the inner carrier domain which transports them across the membrane.
 Upon the unbinding of calcium, the first and second EF motifs within the N-terminal domain block off and close the opening, preventing the passage of substrates.

 Diseases

-Type II citrullinemia is a liver disease caused by mutations in the SLC25A13 gene, which codes for the citrin protein.
+Citrin deficiency is a liver metabolic disease and urea cycle disorder caused by mutations in the SLC25A13 gene, which codes for the citrin protein.
 Most of these mutations lead to an unfunctional citrin protein, meaning it cannot work to properly transport aspartate from the mitochondria to the cytosol.
 Aspartate plays a vital role in the urea cycle by reacting with citrulline to form argininosuccinate.
 Without adequate amounts of aspartate in the cytosol, this intermediate step in the urea cycle cannot happen, leading to an increase in the concentration of citrulline, ammonia, and other toxins since they can no longer be converted to urea by the liver.